 The base model Wrangler comes standard with the popular FCA Pentastar V6 engine making 285 horsepower and 260 lb-feet of torque mated to either a manual 6-speed transmission or 8-speed automatic.
-A 2.0L turbocharged 4-cylinder engine was introduced for all trim levels in 2018 producing 268 horsepower and a whopping 295 ft lbs of torque.
+A 2.0L turbocharged 4-cylinder engine was introduced for all trim levels in 2018 producing 270 horsepower and a whopping 295 ft lbs of torque.
 The 2.0L is only available in conjunction with the 8-speed automatic.
-A 3.0L diesel option becomes available in late 2020 for Sport, Sahara and Rubicon trims.
+A 3.0L diesel option becomes available in late 2021 for Sport, Sahara, and Rubicon trims.

 Jeep's Command Trac Four-wheel drive system is standard across the lineup.
-Push-button start and a backup camera are standard as are fog lamps, skid plates for the transfer case and fuel tank, cruise control, five USB outlets, side airbags, hill-start assist and more.
 Electronic trailer-sway control is standard, and the optional towing package brings a Class II hitch receiver, a 240-amp alternator, a 700-amp battery and auxiliary switches.
 Maximum tow rating is 2000 pounds for the 2-door and 3500 for the 4-door.